apache/jackrabbit-oak/oak-doc/src/site/markdown/nodestore/segment/overview.md

 ### <a name="compact"/> Compact

 ```
-java -jar oak-run.jar compact [--force] [--mmap] PATH
+java -jar oak-run.jar compact [--force] [--mmap] PATH | cloud-prefix:URI
 ```

-The `compact` command performs offline compaction of the Segment Store at `PATH`.
+The `compact` command performs offline compaction of the local/remote Segment Store at `PATH`/`URI`.
-`PATH` must be a valid path to an existing Segment Store.
+`PATH`/`URI` must be a valid path/uri to an existing Segment Store.
+Currently, Azure Segment Store is the only supported remote Segment Store.
+Please refer to the [Remote Segment Stores](#remote-segment-stores) section for details on how to correctly specify connection URIs.

 If the optional `--force [Boolean]` argument is set to `true` the tool ignores a non matching Segment Store version. *CAUTION*: this will upgrade the Segment Store to the